 - Reduce uncertainty and navigate risks by focusing on what’s most important in the new work landscape

-- Jump-start your strategic thinking by immersing you in a wide range of future possibilities and identifying action steps
+- Jump-start your strategic thinking by immersing you in a wide range of future possibilities

 - The Future of Work graphic map charting the key external future forces reshaping work.
 This stand-alone visual tool, intuitive and easy-to-use, will serve as a compass to help identify new work processes and innovations over the next five to ten years.

-- Strategic toolkit with a process guide and templates that can be used internally to inform organizational decision-making.
+- with a process guide and templates that can be used internally to inform organizational decision-making.
 These tools will help participants communicate the most relevant foresights to a wider audience and can be used for visioning and strategic planning purposes.